Gastritis Treatment in Daly City, CA

 - Whole grain bread

-Fruits: Non-acidic options like pears, apples (cooked), and papaya work well.
+Fruits: Non-acidic options like pears, apples (cooked), and papaya are often easier to tolerate.

 Gastritis Foods to Avoid